michieltjampens/dcafs/docs/Basics.md

 A stream can have multiple of these cmd/write nodes and there are a couple 'when' options.
 * To write data:
     * `hello` to send something upon (re)connecting
-    * `wakeup` to send something when the connection is idle
+    * `wakeup` to send something when the connection becomes idle

 Suppose we don't actually want to receive the d20s, but want a d6 every 5 seconds...
-The command to add a 'write' is `ss:addwrite,id,when,data` so:
+The command to add a 'write' is `ss:id,addwrite,when,data` so:
 - `ss:dice,addwrite,hello,dicer:stopd20s` to send the stop
 - `ss:dice,addwrite,wakeup,dicer:rolld6` to request a d6 on idle
 - `ss:dice,ttl,5s` to trigger idle after 5s of not receiving data